nxskok/pasias/docs/11-tidying-and-selecting-data.md

 That's the end of what you had to do, but I thought I would do some modelling and try to find out what's associated with disease.
-The appropriate modelling with frequencies is called ``log-linear modelling'', and it assumes that the log of the frequencies has a linear relationship with the effects of the other variables.
+The appropriate modelling with frequencies is called "log-linear modelling", and it assumes that the log of the frequencies has a linear relationship with the effects of the other variables.
 This is not quite as simple as the log transformations we had before, because bigger frequencies are going to be more variable, so we fit a